Kanuck-mk2/school/README.md

-For school assignments and more self development/projects in understanding web dev further
+For school assignments and more self development/projects in understanding web devlopment further